sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

 We included the option to adjust the label's position because not all labels will look good positioned exactly on the latitude and longitude of the station.
 Most will benefit from slight shifts to avoid interference with the route polylines, text on the base map tiles, or other labels.
-For a custom visualization such as this example, there's no substitute for trial and error adjustments.
-We'll capture those adjustments for each label by adding an additional `offset` field to our data set.
+For a custom visualization such as this example, there's no substitute for trial-and-error adjustments.
+We'll capture those adjustments for each label by adding another `offset` field to our data set.
 The augmented data set might begin like this:

 ``` {.javascript .numberLines}
 var seaboard = [